-The Analog Devices SigmaDSP ADAU145x DSP board can work on it's own, however you do need an EVAL-ADUSB2EBZ USB to I2C/SPI adapter or equivalent device.
+The Analog Devices SigmaDSP ADAU145x DSP board can work on it's own, however you do need an EVAL-ADUSB2EBZ USB to I2C/SPI adapter or equivalent device for programming from SigmaStudio.
 If fitted with an ADAU1451 or ADAU1452 chip these have SPDIF input and output, but the ADAU1966 DAC board will give you up to 16 channels of analogue outputs to play with from a SPDIF source.

 ADAU145x SigmaDSP devices use the closed-source SigmaStudio software.
 Eventually I would like offer open source development tools and software based on the CoreOne design.
 However SigmaStudio is very easy to use and is a free download.